 Customer lifetime value (CLV) is the amount of revenue the average customer is likely to bring to your business over time.
 As your CLV increases, each customer you acquire becomes more valuable to your bottom line.

 You can track this SEO KPI for different audience segments to find your most profitable customers.
-You might find that a customer who clicks on a paid ad spends less on average than one acquired through organic traffic, for example.
-These types of comparisons can help you decide which customers generate the most revenue so you can prioritize your marketing strategies.
+If you compare customers acquired through organic search against customers acquired from paid ads, you might find that organic visitors spend more on average over their lifetime.
+That comparison helps you prioritize market channels based on long-term revenue impact instead of just initial conversion value.
+These types of comparisons can help you decide which customers generate the most revenue so you can prioritize your marketing efforts.

 2. Keyword Rankings